joachimhodana/unstar/README.md

 # unstar

-Expand `SELECT *` to explicit columns using downstream model analysis.
+Expand `SELECT *` to explicit columns in dbt models using downstream model analysis.

 ## Installation